mfrinzell/mfrinzell/README.md

 ### 🧰 What I bring

 - **Program leadership:** large-scale carve-outs and migrations, real-time data and AI platforms, cross-functional delivery across engineering and operations (PMP, active)
-- **Privacy / Trust & Safety:** led a regulator-driven account-integrity program under an FTC consent order — risk separation, signal-based detection, and the documentation behind it
+- **Privacy / Trust & Safety:** led an account-integrity program separating payment-holder from account-holder identity — IP, geo, device, and behavioral signals for sharing detection, plus the documentation behind it
-- **Technical fluency:** Python, CI/CD, GitHub Actions, system and pipeline design
+- **Technical fluency:** Python, CI/CD, and GitHub Actions in my own repos; data contracts, APIs, and pipeline design with engineering partners
-- **Range:** built a PMO from scratch through a 20,000-customer / 1,800-partner infrastructure carve-out; established experimentation and data-platform programs at consumer scale
+- **Range:** built a PMO from scratch through a 20,000-customer / 1,800-partner carve-out of a VPN security business; established experimentation and data-platform programs at consumer scale